 Depending on your region, people will also refer to the almentaciones (convenience stores) as ‘chinos’ but what I’m referring to are the bazars.
 These places are usually huge and will remind you of a dollar store.
 Although most things are priced above a euro, the idea is the same—a random assortment of products (think shoes, tools, costumes, school supplies, kitchenware, and more) all available at low prices.
 You never can be sure what you’ll find here so my advice is to always check your chino before buying elsewhere.
 Typically, the quality is just fine, yet you will spend much less.

 Note: “Just fine” is, of course, a subjective and situational evaluation.
 For example, when I only needed them for a few months, I bought bath towels at the chino.
-Now that I want towels that last and actually absorb water, I invest the money to buy them elsewhere.
+Now that I want towels that last longer and actually absorb water, I invest the money to buy them elsewhere.

 Don’t underestimate the Drug Store

-Out with Claudia:
+Shopping with Claudia:

 Speaking of little stores for specific things: the Ferretería